-A category called "Passive Parks and Wildlife Corridors" was created to address the high priority North Bend residents place on maintaining the ~~rural natural and small town~~ character of their community and protecting the open space and natural areas within and surrounding it.
+A category called "Passive Parks and Wildlife Corridors" was created to address the high priority North Bend residents place on maintaining the ~~rural-natural and small town~~ character of their community and protecting the open space and natural areas within and surrounding it.
 This category is intended for passive recreational opportunities and facilities such as wildlife viewing areas, dog parks, usable but informal open fields, forested recreational areas and picnic areas, as well as corridors necessary for protecting the movement of significant wildlife through limited areas of the City.
-These areas are anticipated to contain trails linked to the City and regional trail system.
-Due to the ~~acquisitions over the last decade~~ [large size](#) of both Tollgate Farm and Meadowbrook Farm [and more recent acquisition of Tenant Trailhead Park](#), North Bend will not need additional passive parklands during the duration of this 6-year Parks Element.
+These areas are anticipated to contain trails, ~~where appropriate~~, linked to the City and regional trail system. ~~Due to the acquisitions over the last decade of both Tollgate Farm and Meadowbrook Farm, North Bend will not need additional passive parklands during the duration of this 6-year Parks Element.
+Not all of these facilities will be accommodated together within Passive Parks and Wildlife Corridor areas, as some of the activities may be incompatible with wildlife habitat needs.
+Careful planning will need to occur for each area in consideration of the context, habitat needs, and constraints of the particular site.~~